confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 Create a new stream with the specified columns and properties.

-Creating a stream means registering it on an underlying {{ site.aktm }}
-topic, so you can use SQL statements to perform operations like joins and aggregations on the topic's data.
-The stream is _backed by the topic_.
+Creating a stream registers it on an underlying {{ site.aktm }} topic, so you can use SQL statements to perform operations like joins and aggregations on the topic's data.
+The stream is said to be _backed by the topic_.

 !!! important
     Registering a stream on a topic by using the CREATE STREAM statement is